Man (30s) killed in house fire in Tipperary town

 Gardaí have issued an appeal for any witnesses to contact them.
 File photograph: Oli Scarff/Getty

-A man in his 30s has been killed in a house fire in the early hours of Tuesday morning in Co Tipperary.
+A man in his 30s was killed in a house fire in the early hours of Tuesday morning in Co Tipperary.

 Firefighters worked to extinguish the blaze and afterwards discovered the body of a man inside the home.